Stop Comparing Yourself!

 Tons of teacher personalities exist.
-I’ve worked with a lot of talented teachers: this one is great with discipline!
+I’ve worked with a lot of talented teachers.
+This one is great with discipline!
 Everyone loves this teacher!
 Now, here is your content expert!
 You then wonder about your own fit.
 What makes you special?
 Who are you in the field?
 Overthinking and comparing yourself too is not helpful.
 Never compare yourself to anyone.
 Then you deal with teachers who have massive egos who like to flex their “God-like” teaching abilities, igniting insecurities in our minds.
 First, you really need to be choosy about who you inquire advice from.
 Find someone who shares a similar teaching persona or philosophy to you.
-You need to need to trial and challenge everything you hear.
+You need to trial and challenge everything you hear.
 Trying and seeing for yourself should always be the mantra of everything.
 Even me!
 There are a lot of poor teachers out there not to heed advice from.
 So if something sounds odd, believe your gut feelings or intuition.

 Stupid advice that floats around with teachers like not smiling until the holidays or writing student names on the board when they misbehave is still being passed around like a bad middle school note.
 The contents of that note are probably better than the garbage advice above.
 Like I said in a previous blog, this is not the 1970s.
 Yelling at students is a fabulous way to get students not to listen to you.
 Listen—I don’t yell; I don’t need to yell.
 Once your relationship with students is healthy, disciplining becomes so much easier.
 The worst thing you want to do is to walk into a class like a drill sergeant and bark out orders.
 Students hate these kinds of teachers and will probably make your life a living hell in the classroom.
 You think you’re tough—students see right through it.
 So what is being strict really about?
 It’s about having high standards and accountability in your class.
 And you must stick to these standards.
 If respect, effort, and participation are your class rules like they are mine, you protect these rules in a strong and loving way.

 You don’t have to be mean or yell, but you certainly should be firm when you need to be.
 Don’t retort it.
 Don’t use a nasty attitude or tone with students.
 I like to talk to my students after class for a small conference.
 This is done with kindness and respect.
 You must model it.
 Did you forget their ages?
 You should never tolerate disrespect from your students.
 They need to be disciplined (educated).
 Students need to learn.
-Growing up in the 90s with nuns and brothers (Catholic School Product here), teachers were given respect.
+Growing up in the 90s with nuns and brothers (Catholic School product here), we gave teachers respect.
 Today—it’s gone.
 You walk into a class and some students will automatically respect you and some will automatically disrespect you.
 Kids will talk about your bald spot, your wrinkles, your gray hair, and just about anything that might rattle your nerves.
 Did they really just say that?

 After teaching students your class rules, you must protect these rules like an ump or a judge.
 That really is the best metaphor for us teachers.
 Call it like you see it.
 Holding students accountable and being consistent is probably the hardest thing.
 When you become inconsistent, that’s when misbehavior and problems will occur.
 Students will also lose respect for you, because you don’t mean what you say.
 My favorite kind of teacher is super loving and someone who holds students accountable to high expectations.
 That’s a fantastic educator in my mind, and a person I strive to be every day in the class.